 Warning Signs of Identity Theft

-- You received wages from an employer unknown to you.
+- You receive a W-2 that you did not request or from an employer unknown to you

 Reporting Identity Theft